ValkSoftware/Valk/README.md

 Valk Minecraft server

 # Contributing
-We are looking for contributers.
+We are looking for contributors.
-Valk Software loosely follows the Standar Linux coding Guidelines: https://github.com/torvalds/linux/blob/master/Documentation/process/coding-style.rst
+Valk Software loosely follows the Standard Linux coding Guidelines: https://github.com/torvalds/linux/blob/master/Documentation/process/coding-style.rst

 # Community
-We have a discord guild where our development related channels are located: https://discord.gg/PGBZkujSsF
+We have a [Discord guild](https://discord.gg/PGBZkujSsF) where our development related channels are located.